 - Made of durable and highest quality material

 A Rambo knife is most often a hollow handle survival knife with a serrated edge.
 The Rambo knife rose to popularity in part due to the famous action movies, in which Vietnam veteran John Rambo is seen wielding a large survival knife.
-Not only does the movie series associate this survival knife with a paragon of survival and masculinity, but it also displays the many ways the knife can be used.
+Not only does the movie series associate this large survival knife with a paragon of survival and masculinity, but it also displays the many ways the knife can be used.

 You can actually purchase the Officially Licensed Rambo II MC-RB2 Survival Knife:

 - Built of quality materials

 - Has a concealed compass inside the handle cap

 - Comes with a sheath that can be tied to your leg